j0fiN/pcmd/docs/user_guide.md

  - [x] **pcmd** requires Python **3.6** and above.
 ???
 Warning "Support for Python 2"
     Python 2 is **NOT** supported by pcmd
+???+ Tip "Adding Colors!"
+    To bring in the color scheme of pcmd, install `colorama` package, however, it is optional.
 ## Commands
 ### `init`
 The `init` command creates the `cmd.yaml` file in the current working directory.